 Water treatment compound plant explosion worries Slaughter residents

-SLAUGHTER, LA (NBC33) — There was a 'huge' explosion and fire around 2:00am this morning in the Slaughter area.
-It happened at the Monolyte Laboratory and early this morning folks who live nearby were evacuated as a precaution.
-Slaughter fire fighters got this under control within a few hours.
+SLAUGHTER, LA (NBC33) — There was a huge explosion and fire around in the Slaughter area at the Monolyte Laboratory.
+Nearby residents were evacuated as a precaution.
+Slaughter firefighters got the blaze under control within a few hours.